clear-code/typical-reply/README.md

  11. Define allowed recipient domains.

+    Managed storage for WebExtensions:

+        "buttons": [
+          "awesome": {
+            ...
+            "allowedDomains": "*" // or ["example.com", ...]
+          }
+        ]

+    Legacy style:

          pref("extensions.typical-reply@clear-code.com.reply.awesome.allowedDomains", "*");
+         // or "example.com, ..."

      If you set `allowedDomains` to `*` or a blank string, then typical replies can be sent for any recipient.
-     Otherwise - if you write a comma-separated list of domains, then you can send typical replies only when all recipients are included in the list.
-For example:
+     Otherwise - if you write a list of domains, then you can send typical replies only when all recipients are included in the list.

-         pref("extensions.typical-reply@clear-code.com.reply.awesome.allowedDomains", "example.com, example.jp");

- 12. Define behaviour of auto-send.
+ 12. Define behaviour of auto-send. (available only on legacy versions, not available on WebExtensions version).

          pref("extensions.typical-reply@clear-code.com.reply.awesome.autoSend", "noquote");